 Cover the salad loosely and refrigerate, unless you're ready to eat it at once.

-Cook chopped apples and cranberries in the microwave for four minutes.
+Cook chopped apples and cranberries in the microwave for 4 minutes.
 Then stir in sugar or sweetener and mash with a fork to desired consistency.

-Process the beans and spices in a blender, then refrigerate until ready to serve with baked corn chips or toasted whole-wheat pita triangles.
+Process the beans and spices in a blender, then refrigerate until ready to serve with baked corn chips.

 Each serving contains about 333 calories, 20 g protein, 2 g fat (5 percent calories from fat), 0 mg cholesterol, 63 g carbohydrates, 15 g fiber, and 204 mg sodium.